Pavel-Durov/research/papers/Efficient Interpretation using Quickening.md

 - Is there a difference between "unfolding" and "outlining" instructions/functions?

 - What are the evaluation acronyms that stand for ECOOP'10, and DLS'10?

+- This paper was based on Python and dynamic runtimes (I guess it's common for interpreters).
+For statically typed languages am I right to assume that with statically typed languages, there's more place for optimisations since we have more information about the runtime through types?